xxXLokiXxx/1340-project-pokemon-game/README.md

 ### Dynamic memory management ###

-struct vectors are used to store pokemon status instead of arrays 2d vectors are used to store pokemon type chart instead of 2d arrays
+* Struct vectors are used to store 151 "pokemon" struct (gen 1 pokemons stats) instead of arrays.

+* 2D vectors are used to store pokemon type chart instead of 2D arrays.
+Push_back function is used to construct the 2D vectors.
+The elements in 2D vectors follow the order of "NORMAL", "FIRE", "WATER", "ELECTRIC", "GRASS", "ICE", "FIGHTING", "POISON",       "GROUND", "FLYING", "PSYCHIC", "BUG" ,"ROCK", "GHOST", "DRAGON" ,"DARK" ,"STEEL", "FAIRY".

+* Since new/malloc functions aren't used, memories don't have to be freed afterwards.

 ### File input/output (e.g., for loading/saving game status) ###